dudaji-vn/middo-docs/versioned_docs/version-0.7/what-s-new.md

 - **Conversation Grouping**: Conversations are grouped based on their activity status, making it easier to prioritize ongoing discussions and archived ones.
 - **Clearer Navigation**: The sidebar now features a more intuitive layout, making it faster to find and interact with your discussions, messages, and other settings.

----

-Let me know if you’d like any adjustments or if there’s anything specific you want to add!